To protect, preserve, monitor and revitalize the health of the lands and waters of the greater Winyah Bay watershed.

 Collectively this is referred to as the greater Winyah Bay watershed because all rivers ultimately discharge into Winyah Bay at Georgetown, South Carolina.
 Winyah Bay is the third largest estuary on the eastern seaboard.

-In 2002, Winyah Rivers Foundation received a license from WATERKEEPER® ALLIANCE for the Waccamaw RIVERKEEPER® Program.
-The Waccamaw Riverkeeper is a full-time, paid advocate for the Waccamaw River watershed and implements education and advocacy programs focused on this 1,640 square mile watershed in North and South Carolina.
+In 2002, Winyah Rivers received a license from WATERKEEPER® ALLIANCE for the Waccamaw RIVERKEEPER® Program.
+The Waccamaw Riverkeeper advocates for the Waccamaw River watershed and implements education and advocacy programs focused on this 1,640 square mile watershed in North and South Carolina.

 Our financial information (Form 990) can be accessed here: